 b.
-To the extent practicable, support the fixed costs of providing child care services by delinking provider payments from a child's occasional absences by: Note: The Lead Agency is to choose at least one of the following: [] i.
+To the extent practicable, support the fixed costs of providing child care services by delinking provider payments from a child's occasional absences by: Note: The Lead Agency is to choose at least one of the following:

+[] i.
 Paying based on a child's enrollment rather than attendance.
-Describe the policy or proceed. dure. [] ii.
+Describe the policy or procedure.

+[] ii.
 Providing full payment if a child attends at least 85 percent of the authorized time.
+Describe the policy or procedure.

-Descripolicy or procedure. ibe the [x] iii.
+[x] iii.
 Providing full payment if a child is absent for five or fewer days in a month.
-Describe the or procedure.
-Effective October 2021, The Lead Agency, as stated in the Provider Registration Agreement by the provider, will reimburse for no more than five(5) days per month for a child who is abse Provider must have a policy in place for charging non-ADES families for absent days in order to reimbursement for ADES families.
-Providers must meet requirements listed in the P Registration Agreement such as being open and the child would normally have been in care absent day. nt.
-The o claim rovider [] iv.
-Use an alternative approach for which the Lead Agency provides a justification in its chosen, please describe the policy or procedure and the Lead Agency's justification for this approach. c.
+Describe the policy or procedure.

+Effective October 2021, The Lead Agency, as stated in the Provider Registration Agreement signed by the provider, will reimburse for no more than five(5) days per month for a child who is absent.
+The Provider must have a policy in place for charging non-ADES families for absent days in order to claim reimbursement for ADES families.
+Providers must meet requirements listed in the Provider Registration Agreement such as being open and the child would normally have been in care on the absent day. [] iv.
+Use an alternative approach for which the Lead Agency provides a justification in its Plan.
+If chosen, please describe the policy or procedure and the Lead Agency's justification for this approach.

+c.
 The Lead Agency's payment practices reflect generally accepted payment practices of child care providers who serve children who do not receive CCDF subsidies.
-These payment practices must include the following two practices unless the Lead Agency provides evidence that such practices are not generally accepted in its state (658E(c)(2)(S); 98.45(I)(3)). .
+These payment practices must include the following two practices unless the Lead Agency provides evidence that such practices are not generally accepted in its state (658E(c)(2)(S); 98.45(I)(3)).

+i.
 Paying on a part-time or full-time basis (rather than paying for hours of service or smaller increments of time).
 Describe the policy or procedure and include a definition of the time increments (e.g., part time, full-time).

-CCDF funded child care services are authorized on a full and part-day basis (six or more hours of care constitutes a full day and less than six hours is a part-day).
-The service authorization amount has been standardized at 23 full and part-day units per month.
-Providers can bill for the actual number of full and part days utilized per child per month plus up to five paid absences.
+CCDF funded child care services are authorized and a standard 23 units per month.
+Providers can bill for a unit of care when a child has been in their care for 15 minutes or more in a day.
+The provider can bill the actual number of days utilized per child per month plus up to five paid absences.
 The 5 paid absences are included in the 23 authorized units.

+ii.
 Paying for reasonable mandatory registration fees that the provider charges to private- paying parents.
 Describe the policy or procedure.

 The Lead Agency does not pay registration fees that the provider charges; however, the provider is permitted to charge all parents for these fees.
 The parent is provided with the Provider/Parent/Guardian's Agreement for Child Care Charges which outlines the provider's daily rates, additional charges, and the amount that is to be reimbursed by the Lead Agency.
-The family is encouraged to use this form when deciding on which provider they will select to ensure they understand the family's financial responsibility. d.
+The family is encouraged to use this form when deciding on which provider they will select to ensure they understand the family's financial responsibility.

+d.
 The Lead Agency ensures that providers are paid in accordance with a written payment agreement or an authorization for services that includes, at a minimum, information regarding provider payment policies, including rates, schedules, any fees charged to providers, including fees related to COVID 19, and the dispute-resolution process.